Vane-Toro/thesis-form-lite/README.md

 # Thesis-Form-Lite

-A lighter version of Thesis Form built for on React.
+A lighter version of Thesis Form built in React.

 ## Installation